 system we could gather new details (hopefully)

-#6 Updated by Christian Lohmaier almost 3 years ago
+#6 Updated by Christian Lohmaier over 3 years ago

 curl http://ftp-stud.hs-esslingen.de/pub/Mirrors/Mageia/iso/4.1/Mageia-4.1-LiveDVD-GNOME-x86_64-DVD/Mageia-4.1-LiveDVD-GNOME-x86_64-DVD.iso >/dev/null

 send to /dev/null to avoid any limits imposed by underlying disk-setup/measure raw network performance (the iso is 1458M)

 Average Dload: 85.2M (→ hs-esslingen has plenty of bw/is not limiting factor)